gleechi/gleechi.github.io/pages/1.0.0/unity/unity_component_vgrecorder.md

 1. while replaying all objects are at the same location as when they are recorded,
 2. you use {% include tooltip.html tooltip="ReplayAvatar" text="replay avatar" %} with same hand models as the {% include tooltip.html tooltip="SensorAvatar" text="sensor avatar" %} used for recording.

 Pressing the _Replay Sequence Key_ will replay the recording provided in _Recording Filename_ from its start with the replay avatar.
 Pressing _Left Shift + Replay Sequence Key_ will pause and resume the replay.
-To create a different avatar to follow the recording, please follow the [instructions below](#how-to-create-another-pair-of-hands-for-replaying-an-interaction-sequence).
+To create a second avatar to follow the recording, please follow the [instructions below](#how-to-create-another-pair-of-hands-for-replaying).
 <!--In the video below, the green button triggers this replay.-->

 <!--{% include youtube.html id="o5F5tUb8RQM" caption="Record Replay 1." %}-->